 ADAH Digital Collections

-This digital collection contains over 15,000 images from the ADAH holdings.
+This digital collection contains over 15,000 images from the Alabama Department of Archives and History holdings.
 It includes a wide range of photographs, prints, and drawings from the early nineteenth century to the present day covering many topics and individuals from all walks of life.
 Additions are made each month.
-Highlights include:
+Highlights …

 This collection contains a selection of textual materials such as letters, diaries, minutes, fliers, clippings, and excerpts from books.
 State publications, the Alabama Historical Quarterly, the Alabama Official and Statistical Register, and the History of Alabama and Dictionary of Alabama Biography are in separate collections.